partigabor/aromatica-old/database/output/md/asafoetida_gen.md

 +++
 title = "Asafoetida"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The dried resin of ferula foetida and f. assa-foetida, also known as hing; devil's dung." weight = 10
+description = "The brownish gum resin of various plants; has strong taste and odor; formerly used as an antispasmodic, also known as hing; devil's dung. " weight = 10
 # draft = "true"
 # hidden = "true"